-American Cleanroom Systems is knowledgeable about the cleanroom requirements of UPS797 for compounding and filling rooms
+American Cleanroom Systems is knowledgeable about cleanroom requirements for USP797 USP 800 for compounding and filling rooms.

 - Wipe down Pharmacy cleanrooms